Lieutenant Governor of British Columbia

 The lieutenant governor of British Columbia (/lɛfˈtɛnənt/) is the representative of the monarch in the province of British Columbia, Canada.
 The office of lieutenant governor is an office of the Crown and serves as a representative of the monarchy in the province, rather than the governor general of Canada.
 The office was created in 1871 when the Colony of British Columbia joined Confederation.
 Since then, the lieutenant governor has been the representative of the monarchy in British Columbia.

 Previously, between December 1858 and July 1863, the title of lieutenant governor of British Columbia was given to Richard Clement Moody, who was Chief Commissioner of Lands and Works for British Columbia and Commander of the Royal Engineers, Columbia Detachment that founded the Colony of British Columbia in 1858.
 Moody's office coexisted with the office of governor of British Columbia that was held by James Douglas during that time.

 The lieutenant governor of British Columbia is appointed in the same manner as the other provincial viceroys in Canada and is similarly tasked with carrying out most of the monarch's constitutional and ceremonial duties.
 Since 30 January 2025, Wendy Lisogar-Cocchia has served as the 31st lieutenant governor of British Columbia.

 Role and presence

 The lieutenant governor of British Columbia is vested with a number of governmental duties.

-The viceroy is also expected to undertake various ceremonial roles.
-The lieutenant governor, him or herself a member and Chancellor of the order, will induct deserving individuals into the Order of British Columbia and, upon installation, automatically becomes a Knight or Dame of Justice and the Vice-Prior in British Columbia of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
+As viceroy, they are also expected to undertake various ceremonial roles.
+A member themselves and Chancellor of the Order of British Columbia, they will induct deserving individuals into the order and, upon installation, automatically become a Knight or Dame of Justice and the Vice-Prior in British Columbia of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
 The viceroy further presents other provincial honours and decorations, as well as various awards that are named for and presented by the lieutenant governor; these are generally created in partnership with another government or charitable organization and linked specifically to their cause.
 These honours are presented at official ceremonies, which count amongst hundreds of other engagements the lieutenant governor partakes in each year, either as host or guest of honour; the lieutenant governor of British Columbia undertook 350 engagements in 2006 and 390 in 2007.

 At these events, the lieutenant governor's presence is marked by the lieutenant governor's standard, consisting of a blue field bearing the escutcheon of the Arms of Majesty in Right of British Columbia, surmounted by a crown and surrounded by ten gold maple leaves, symbolizing the ten provinces of Canada.
-Within British Columbia, the lieutenant governor also follows only the sovereign in the province's order of precedence, preceding even other members of the Canadian Royal Family and the Canadian monarch's federal representative, the governor general of Canada.
+Within British Columbia, they also follow only the sovereign in the province's order of precedence, preceding even other members of the Canadian Royal Family and the Canadian monarch's federal representative, the governor general of Canada.